tillschwoerer/the-data-science-cookbook/sweet_potatoes.md

 Then put some oil into the casserole dish and add the cut sweet potatoes to it.

 - Seasoning
 Add the onion to the dish.
-The use a garlic press to press the garlic cloves into the dish.
+The use a garlic press to press the garlic cloves into the dish (Cutting does work as well).
 Season with salt and pepper and some rosemary to your taste.
 Mix everything.

 - Baking